ttdat2232/car-management/README.md

 # Simple Car Management

 ## About this project:
-This project is make by team of 4 people in order to acquainted with using NUnit Framework.
+This project is make by team of 4 people in order to acquainted with using NUnit Framework and sharing some knowledge.

 ### Set up:
 Create new console app: